-Hydraulic exhaust brake
+Hydraulic exhaust brake for DC09 and DC13

 A hydraulic exhaust brake can be installed on all engines with a low turbocharger provided the engine has a hydraulic installation.
 The hydraulic exhaust brake consists of a pipe bend with a damper and a hydraulic cylinder.